microsoft/Pyjion/pep.rst

 It also opens up the possibility of debugging where the frame evaluation function only performs special debugging work when it detects it is about to execute a specific code object.
-In that instance the bytecode could be theoretically rewritten to inject a breakpoint function call at the proper point for help in debugging all while not having to do a heavy-handed approach as required by ``sys.settrace()``.
+In that instance the bytecode could be theoretically rewritten in-place to inject a breakpoint function call at the proper point for help in debugging all while not having to do a heavy-handed approach as required by ``sys.settrace()``.

 To help facilitate this JIT use-case, we are also proposing the adding of a "scratch space" on code objects via a new field.
 This will allow